ahmetmithat/buggyamb/Docs/load_generator.md

 Note that I opened an inPrivate browsing session and already sent some mixed requests to slow scenarios before running the test above.
 As you can see things really get worse when the number of the requests increase.

+>Once again, Load Generator is experimental.
+It may be buggy than the actual server side code so try to use it within the six request browser limit to avoid confusions around the "elapsed time" seen in the page - remember that the "elapsed time" is the sum of client side and server side time.
+Of course you are welcome to workaround this limit but make sure that you are also checking the server side logs to make a conclusion for what the actual server side processing time is.

+>If you look at the things from brighter side then you can take this limitation to test something else: you can push the limits and then try to find out how much time is spent on the client side and how much time is spent on the server side.
+You may practice your client side troubleshooting skills while you analyze this.
+Try to capture a network trace or collect HTTP trace using tools like Fiddler, HttpWatch or browsers' developer toolbars.
+That would be a really good practice since you may need to check the similar in some real-world scenarios.